sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started-ai.md

 - In the left pane, click **Add file**.
 - Select a new example bank statement:
   - If you use one of your own bank statement, ensure it's one that combines multiple accounts.
-Sensible [supports](doc:library-quickstart) extracting data from a single-account bank statement, but it's outside the scope of this tutorial.
+Note that Sensible [supports](doc:library-quickstart) extracting data from a single-account bank statement, but it's outside the scope of this tutorial.
   - If you don't have a statement on hand, you can download and then select the following example: